ucfninf/Sleepy-Pond/README.md

 Sleepy Pond is a sleep monitoring aid and does not replace professional medical advice.
 Consult with a healthcare professional for any sleep-related health concerns.

-## Support
+## Future Improvement

-For additional support or inquiries, contact our support team through the Sleepy Pond app.
+- To adjust and exchange another speaker or sensor
+-

-Sweet dreams and restful nights with Sleepy Pond! 🌙✨
+- Sweet dreams and restful nights with Sleepy Pond! 🌙✨

-## Implementations
-- to adjust and exchange another speaker or sensor